jtsternberg/Sublime-Snippets/README.md

 Clone

 You'll need to recursively clone this repo, not download the zip!
-(It includes other Github submodules and they won't be included in the zip).
+(It includes submodules and they won't be included in the zip).

 Via CLI: